 This is a good question and also depends on what type of driving you plan on doing.
 If you plan on hauling a larger, heavier trailer (especially if you have large breed horses), a diesel truck might be a better option for you.
 That’s because diesel trucks usually have more engine torque and can stay in a higher gear during towing.
 That way, you won’t have to move the transmission shift to a lower gear to rev the engine up.
 It’ll keep the truck at lower RPMs and thus handle the strain of pulling a larger trailer a little better than a gas truck would.

 Many times, when you’re at the truck dealership choosing a truck, the salesperson will offer you a tow package.
 This usually includes a hitch, transmission cooler, stronger brakes and suspension, and a trailer wiring system.
 It also comes with extended mirrors and turn signals for your trailer.

 Some trucks come with a tow package built in when they come from the factory, others can have a tow package added in after you buy it.
 Whether it comes already built in or if you add it on yourself, a tow package is a great way to make sure your truck is ready to haul – it makes travel safer and better prepares your truck for towing.
 Brad says, “in my opinion, a tow package is essential for any vehicle that’s going to tow a horse trailer.”

-Once you know your truck can safely haul the weight of your trailer, you’re all good to go, right?
+Once you know that you're using the best truck for hauling horsese, you're all good to go, right?
 Well, not quite.
 There are still a few other safety precautions that you should take before setting out on the road.
 You should check your state’s towing laws to make sure you have all necessary documents and meet all the requirements for road travel.

 Towing requirements and laws vary by state, so you should always make sure to check with your local DMV for the specifics.
 But here, we’ll give you some basic information about certain towing laws and requirements you might find.